 Upon arrival in New York City, riding our motorcycles to Ground Zero (a real risky undertaking), we were blessed to find a place to light eleven candles for the Jewish people who died from this tragedy.
 (These videos and pictures from the ride are posted on our Facebook page, Ride for Solidarity with Israel70).

 There are so many awesome things to report on this historic ride, but I will bring this to an end by calling us to action, ‘wake up the mighty men’ of Joel the prophet.
 We MUST do something.

-Max, the Jewish rider stated to us with as much emotion as possible his thanks to our riders.
+Max, the Jewish rider stated with as much emotion as possible, his thanks to our riders.
 He stated, “Most people will stand with Israel from behind their computer.”
 So many will write articles that ‘friends’ or people with like attitudes will read.

 This morning, I read Hugh’s News where to summarize Dr. Michael Brown, a Pastor with Christian / Jewish members did not say anything about the synagogue shooting because, ‘he does not bring things that are political to his pulpit’.
 Wow!